NyteshadeXT/PF2e-Vault/8) Adventures/6A - Rumble in the Valley (D193).md

 Using the talents of various monsters seeking revenge, Kodan took over a set of caves and has turned it into a massive trap.
 He doesn’t intend to kill the adventurers in the caves but rather weaken them so that he and his now-reinforced Talons can eliminate them, in full view of emissaries from important Chaos Scar factions.
 With the adventurers out of the way, and having demonstrated his might, Kodan intends to rule the Chaos Scar.

 # Adventure Synopsis
-The adventurers are summoned by [[Ardia Ironleaf]], a wealthy patron and frequent source of work, about another quest into the Chaos Scar.
-Ardia explains that elemental creatures are attacking his trade caravans and have been seen coming from a newly spotted cave entrance.
+The adventurers are summoned by [[Ardia Ironleaf]] about another quest into the Chaos Scar.
+Ardia explains that elemental creatures are attacking her trade caravans and have been seen coming from a newly spotted cave entrance.
 She promises wealth and glory, as well as a chance to save innocent lives, if the adventurers investigate the incidents.

 In truth, the quest is a ruse.
 The real Ardia has been captured and replaced by Linn.
 Kodan has prepared a trap for the adventurers within one of the caves of the Chaos Scar, utilizing the talents of Slik, Primpel, and Barulg.